 The formal procedures determining the conduct of examinations are established and enforced by the University Proctors.
 These conventions are a guide to the examiners and candidates but the regulations set out in the Examination Regulations have precedence.

-The examiners are nominated by the Nominating Committee in the Department and those nominations are submitted for approval by the Vice-Chancellor and the Proctors.
+The examiners are nominated by the Nominating Committee^{} in the Department and those nominations are submitted for approval by the Vice-Chancellor and the Proctors.
 In Prelims the examiners are called "moderators".
 Formally, moderators are independent both of the Department and of those who lecture.
-The paragraphs below give an indication of the conventions to which the moderators usually adhere, subject to the guidance of other bodies such as the Academic Committee in the Department, the Mathematical, Physical and Life Sciences Division, the EPSC and the Proctors who may offer advice or make recommendations to the moderators.
+The paragraphs below give an indication of the conventions to which the moderators usually adhere, subject to the guidance of other bodies such as the Academic Committee in the Department, the Mathematical, Physical and Life Sciences Division, the Education Committee, and the Proctors who may offer advice or make recommendations to the moderators.

+The Moderators in Trinity 2014 are: Dr Jonathan Yates (Chair), Prof. Nicole Grobert, Dr Marina Galano and Dr Jamie Warner.
 It must be stressed that to preserve the independence of the Moderators, candidates are not allowed to make contact directly about matters relating to the content or marking of papers.
 Any communication must be via the Senior Tutor of your college, who will, if he or she deems the matter of importance, contact the Proctors.
 The Proctors in turn communicate with the Chairman of Prelims.